 I found this post reassuring and sincere.
 Large companies rarely — if ever — admit that many mistakes in a single post.
 It gave me hope that they are trying to make a secure and private product — even if their incentive to do so comes from the market, and after the fact, rather than their proactive willingness to build a quality product.
 Today, market pressure seems to be the only way to hold corporations accountable.

 The thing is, Zoom knows better than any of us what are the internal forces that are causing all these issues.
-They seem to be cutting corners that a lot of startups usually cut corners, but they are doing it at an unforgivable scale.
+They seem to be cutting corners that a lot of startups usually cut, but they are doing it at an unforgivable scale.
 Zoom has become too popular, too important to ignore these mistakes, and serious customers are starting to lose trust in the platform.

 In Eric’s post, he also mentioned that they set themselves a 90-day deadline to figure it out.
 With the global demand for video conferencing software skyrocketing to unprecedented levels due to the global COVID-19 pandemic, Zoom needs more than ever to focus on two main things: anticipating scale and sacrificing user experience, all in favor of security and privacy.